movementlabsxyz/MIP/MIP/mip-71/README.md

 #### Possible measurement errors

 The timestamps of the two layers are not synchronized.
 We assume that the difference is negligible, however, for correctness, the implications of a drift between the L1 and L2 clocks should be considered.
 Moreover, the clocks of the layers progress discretely.
 This means that the Informer reads events from L1 and L2 with slightly different time stamps.
 This timestamp difference can introduce errors in the calculation of circulating token.

-It is recommended that the Informer SHOULD not rely on timestamps.

 #### Slow chain